-- What would be the impact if company investigators could not determine the authenticity of a suspicious medicine in the field and how beneficial would it be for them to be able to do so quickly and reliably? - If a major counterfeiting incident occurred within your company, how beneficial would it be for your top management to be able to describe a security check that patients or pharmacists could do to verify the authenticity and safety of their medicines?
+- What would be the impact if company investigators could not determine the authenticity of a suspicious product in the field and how beneficial would it be for them to be able to do so quickly and reliably? - If a major counterfeiting incident occurred within your company, how beneficial would it be for your top management to be able to describe a security check that consumers and law enforcement agencies could do to verify the authenticity and safety of their products?